Special routes of U.S. Route 12: Wisconsin

-Illinois

 Big Foot–Crystal Lake temporary route

-U.S. Route 12 Temporary was a temporary route of US 12.
-It was formed in 1928 because a stretch of road between the Wisconsin state line at Richmond and Crystal Lake was incomplete.
+Temporary U.S. Route 12 (Temp.
+US 12) was a temporary route of US 12.
+It was formed in 1928 because a stretch of road between the Wisconsin state line at Richmond and Crystal Lake, Illinois, was incomplete.
 It ran from Big Foot Prairie to Crystal Lake which roughly followed present-day US 14.
 It was removed in 1929 after US 12 followed the completed roadway north of Crystal Lake.

 Des Plaines–Chicago business loop

-U.S. Route 12 City (signed as U.S. Route 12 Business after 1960) was a business route of US 12.
+City U.S. Route 12 (City US 12), signed as U.S. Route 12 Business (US 12 Bus.) after 1960, was a business route of US 12, serving the Chicago Loop.

 In 1938, almost the entire section of US 12 in Illinois was rerouted.
-While US 12 moved north along then-IL 60 from Richmond to Des Plaines, US 12 was rerouted to bypass the Chicago Loop via US 45 and 95th Street.
-This diversion subsequently redesignated the former route east of Des Plaines to US 12 City, albeit along a slightly different path.
+While US 12 moved north along then-Illinois Route 60 from Richmond to Des Plaines, US 12 was rerouted to bypass the Chicago Loop via US 45 and 95th Street.
+This diversion subsequently redesignated the former route east of Des Plaines to City US 12, albeit along a slightly different path.
 Before 1938, US 12 traveled along Northwest Highway, Foster Avenue, Lake Shore Drive, Michigan Avenue, and Leif Erikson (now Lake Shore) Drive.
-US 12 City on the South Side instead traveled along South Parkway (now Martin Luther King Drive), Midway Plaisance, and Stony Island Avenue before ending at US 12/US 20 (95th Street).
-In 1941, US 12 City was rerouted to avoid Washington Park, traveling along Oakwood, Drexel, and Hyde Park boulevards.
-In 1960, US 12 City was renamed to US 12 Bus.
-In 1963, US 12 Bus. was rerouted onto the Chicago Skyway from Stony Island Avenue to US 12/US 20/US 41 (Indianapolis Boulevard).
+City US 12 on the South Side instead traveled along South Parkway (now Martin Luther King Drive), Midway Plaisance, and Stony Island Avenue before ending at US 12/US 20 (95th Street).

+In 1941, City US 12 was rerouted to avoid Washington Park, traveling along Oakwood, Drexel, and Hyde Park boulevards.
+In 1960, City US 12 was renamed to US 12 Bus.
+In 1963, US 12 Bus. was rerouted onto the tolled Chicago Skyway from Stony Island Avenue to US 12/US 20/US 41 (Indianapolis Boulevard), bearing the designation U.S. Route 12 Toll Business.
 In 1968, US 12 Bus. was decommissioned altogether.